alpaca-honke/twishare-to-misskey/docs/README-en.md

 - When you click the share button for Twitter, a confirmation screen appears and you can choose whether you want to share to Misskey (not Twitter) or not.
     - Of course, you can also share to Twitter if you cancel.
-    - It will be hidden when there are some full-screend something such as videos.
 - If there's no Twitter share button, you can still share to Misskey by clicking the share button in the lower right corner.
     - Can be moved and moved out of the way
     - You can hide it.
+    - It will be hidden when there are some full-screend something such as videos.
-- There is a share button in the extension popup (only for Chrome)
+- A share button in the extension popup (only for Chrome)
 - Almost all Misskey (v12 or later) and Firefish (formerly Calckey) are supported
 - When sharing a tweet, the content of the tweet can be pasted as a quote in the note
 - Remove unnecessary information attached to URLs on certain sites before sharing